Skip to content

 Attachment defines the ways in which we connect to the world around us.
 While attachment is not limited to people, attachments to other people are vital and critical; lack of access to attachment is akin to losing access to food or water.

 Studies have shown that individuals who have been adopted are almost twice as likely to develop a Substance Use Disorder as those who were not adopted.[2]
 In treating substance abuse, a variety of factors contribute to the unique manifestation of symptoms in each individual receiving treatment.
 Biological factors (e.g., parental substance use history) and environmental factors (e.g., criminality and divorce in the adoptive family) have been found to be difficult to parse out, in terms of their overall impact on the presence of substance use.
 This is due to the fact that there are often significant overlaps between the two categories of factors.[3]
-Whether it is the presence of comorbid disorders, family discord, or attachment-related issues, there is often a lack of clarity regarding how each of these factors, if any, contribute to increased substance use in adopted individuals.[4][5][6]
+Whether it is the presence of comorbid disorders, family discord, or attachment-related issues, there is often a lack of clarity regarding how each of these factors, if any, contribute to increased substance use in adoptees.[4][5][6]
 Thus, in treating adoptees with SUD the “why” becomes less important than the “how” of treatment methods.

 Adoption and Substance Use Disorder